pulumi/docs/content/docs/get-started/aws/destroy-stack.md

 Congratulations!
 You've successfully provisioned some cloud resources using Pulumi.
 By completing this guide you have successfully:

 - Created a Pulumi new project.
-- Provisioned a new S3 Bucket.
+- Provisioned a new S3 bucket.
 - Added an `index.html` file to your bucket.
 - Served the `index.html` as a static website.
 - Destroyed the resources you've provisioned.

-On the next page we have a collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure projects.
+On the next page, we have a collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure projects.

 {{< get-started-stepper >}}